Data5tream/raven.nvim/README.md

 # raven.nvim

-> Dedicated to a four legged goofball, bonking her head against random stuff in
+> Dedicated to a four-legged goofball, bonking her head against random stuff in
 > the eternal hunting grounds.

+Raven.vim is a personal and heavily opinionated vim configuration.
+The setup is currently **not** stable and subject to many breaking and non-breaking changes.

 ## Setup